rogin/Snippets/Connect/Mirth.md

 ## Can Mirth verify certificates of external parties?

-(Feb 2023) Nothing directly in Mirth.
+Nothing directly in Mirth (as of Feb 2023).

 _chris_: It's very easy to pull a remote cert.
 Just connect to the service via HTTP and the server will provide it.
 Then you check it for upcoming expiration.
 Something like [certcheck](https://github.com/ChristopherSchultz/certcheck) or [check_ssl_cert](https://exchange.nagios.org/directory/Plugins/Network-Protocols/HTTP/check_ssl_cert/details) or [check_ssl_certificate](https://exchange.nagios.org/directory/Plugins/Network-Protocols/HTTP/check_ssl_certificate/details) or [check_http](https://nagios-plugins.org/doc/man/check_http.html).

 ## Mirth licensing Q&A

 Q1.
 Is CURES available under existing licenses or separate from other plugins?
 A1.
 Mirth Rep _Travis West_: "It is separate and requires Gold or Platinum bundles."
-(Essentially an upcharge in addition to platinum.)
+(Essentially an upcharge in addition to Platinum.)
 Q2.
 Wasn't the Advanced Clustering plugin provided at Gold level?
 A2.
 Users noticed it was bumped to Platinum in early 2023. _Richard_ was looking through notifications for any warnings / reasoning.